esamattis/shell-cheatsheet/README.md

     exec > file
     exec 2>&1

-These will truncate the file to append use
+These will truncate the file.
+To append use

     exec >> file
     exec 2>&1